If you’re looking for a reliable DIY guide for starting an LLC in Colorado, look no further.

 Think about Fanny.
 After making her name distinguishable, she’s ready to make it official, but if she’s waiting on some paperwork to start her LLC, she can place a hold by filing a Statement of Reservation of Name online.

 Step 2: Choose a Registered Agent

-The role of the registered agent is that of a contact person between the LLC and the state.
-As stated on the Colorado Secretary of State website, the registered agent “is the individual or business responsible for accepting service of process for an entity and isn’t necessarily an owner or director.
+A registered agent is a key component of your budding LLC, handling all of its sensitive communication with the state so you don’t have to.
+The Secretary of State website describes the registered agent as “the individual or business responsible for accepting service of process for an entity and isn’t necessarily an owner or director.
 The registered agent is responsible for forwarding service of process to the entity.”